backdrop-ops/press-kit/README.md

 2. "Drop" is a clever way for us to pay homage to Drupal
 3. "Drag-and-drop" is (we feel) a clever and fun play on words

-## Usage Policy
+### Usage Policy

-### Project Name, Product Name(s), Logo(s) & Wordmark(s)
-The Project Name, Product Name, Logo and Wordmark are the sole and exclusive property of The Backdrop Project.
-They may not be used by any 3rd parties for any commercial or non-commercial purpose whatsoever without having gained prior permission from the Backdrop Project to do so.

-### Drop
+#### Drop Name & Artwork
 The Backdrop Project offers "Drop" to the community on open terms, meaning that "Drop" name and imagery may (and should!) be used and/or adapted to suit any purpose whatsoever.

-Feel free to make any alterations desired to Drop in terms of their color or posture.
+Anyone, anywhere is free to make any alterations desired to Drop in terms of their color or posture.
 Embroider Drop on a hat.
 Silkscreen them on a t-shirt.
-Use them to represent your product, company, camp, or whatever else you like.
+Use them to represent your product, company, camp, or whatever else they like.